minnojs/minno-quest/README.md

 name 			| (text) The identifier for this page, is used mainly for logging decline 		| (true or false) Whether to allow participants decline to answer the questions on this page.
-This option displays a "decline" button that proceeds to the next page without validation and marks this response as "declined" (default value: false). declineText		| (text) The text for the decline button (default value: "Decline to answer") noSubmit		| (true of false) remove submit button (useful when using the 'autoSubmit' function of some questions; default value: false). submitText		| (text) The text of the submit button (default: "Submit"). header  		| (text) Text for the page header.
+This option displays a "decline" button that proceeds to the next page without validation and marks this response as "declined" (default value: false). declineText		| (text) The text for the decline button (default value: "Decline to answer") prev 			| (true or false) Whether to allow users to return to the previous page.
+The previous button does not appear on the first page (default value: false). prevText		| (text) The text for the previous button (default value: "Go Back") noSubmit		| (true of false) remove submit button (useful when using the 'autoSubmit' function of some questions; default value: false). submitText		| (text) The text of the submit button (default: "Submit"). header  		| (text) Text for the page header.